My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 • Lifestyle restrictions and isolation:

-We needed to follow strict behavioral guidelines, including sexual abstinence and minimal social interaction—this involved complete or voluntary isolation in our tambo (jungle hut).
-Some of us chose to also be in silence for a period of time or fast for more than the required 2 days.
-To my understanding, this is done to minimize energetic and emotional distractions and heighten sensitivity to the plant’s teachings.
+We followed strict behavioural guidelines including sexual abstinence and minimal social interaction, this involved complete or voluntary isolation in our tambo (jungle hut).
+Some of us chose to be in silence for a period of time or fast beyond the required two days.
+I chose to fast for three days and be in silence for three days.

 • Shamanic guidance:

 Our Dieta process opened and closed with Ayahuasca ceremonies and healing songs (icaros) performed by the curandero.
 These songs establish a connection with the plant spirit and offer protection.
-During ceremonies, maestro Rono called in the plant spirits with his icaros.
+During ceremonies, Maestro Rono called in the plant spirits with his icaros.

 • Integration is extremely important: